How to pronounce byzantine

 5. Listen to native speakers: One of the best ways to improve your pronunciation is by listening to native speakers.
 Use online resources, such as audio guides or pronunciation apps, to hear how native speakers pronounce the word “Byzantine.”
 Pay attention to their intonation, stress, and vowel sounds.

-See also How to pronounce this
+See also How to make string of hearts fuller

 By following these guidelines, you can have a better grasp of how to correctly pronounce the word “Byzantine” and confidently use it in conversations.